What It Could Mean If You’re Always Waking Up at Night to Pee

 “It’s characterized to be a combination of frequent urination, the urge to get to a bathroom right away and incontinence, meaning you can’t make it to the bathroom in time,” explains Dr. Campbell.

 One cause may be involuntary muscle contractions, but the reasons aren’t always clear.
-(Learn to spot the signs you could suffer from overactive bladder syndrome.)

 The best treatment for nocturia is to do identify and treat any underlying causes, says Dr. Ohmann.
 Many of the factors contributing to nocturia are interrelated (for example, sleep apnea, diabetes, and hypertension).
 And about half of patients report having at least three conditions contributing to their nighttime excursions.